Buying an inverter generator for RV use gives you portable power you can rely on.

 The size of a generator’s fuel tank plays a partial role in how long it can run.
 Run time also depends on how much load you place on the generator.

-But, in most cases, a larger fuel tank translates to longer run time.
+But, in most cases, a larger fuel tank translates to a longer run time.
 The only downside to a larger fuel tank is added weight to your generator when the tank is full.

 If portability is more important to you than run time, you might not place a high priority on buying a generator with the largest fuel tank possible.

-Parallel capability allows a generator to be hooked up to another (using a connector kit that’s typically sold separately).
+The parallel capability allows a generator to be hooked up to another (using a connector kit that’s typically sold separately).

 Once these two generators are connected, they can provide more power output than each generator is rated to produce individually.